“How much can you really earn teaching English online?”

 N.B.
-A slightly reduced rate is normally offered for group lessons (when teaching two or more English language learners at the same time) as the tutor’s attention/time is split between the different learners.
+A slightly reduced rate is usually offered for group lessons (when teaching two or more English language learners at the same time) as the tutor’s attention/time is split between the different learners.

 General or conversational English

 Give English learners some help with their fluency and correcting basic errors.
-These normally don’t include in-depth grammar study.
+These typically don’t include in-depth grammar study.

-English learners preparing for their IELTS, TOEFL or Cambridge proficiency exams do look for extra tuition in the run up to the examination date.
-Familarise yourself with the setup of the exam and download past papers – use these as a basis to create tailored lesson plans.
+English learners preparing for their IELTS, TOEFL or Cambridge proficiency exams do look for extra tuition in the run-up to the examination date.
+Familiarise yourself with the setup of the exam and download past papers – use these as a basis to create tailored lesson plans.